top of page

 • "Early Jalapeno": loads of jalapenos that start green and turn red

-• Red cayenne: medium-hot, long skinny peppers; green to start, then red when fully mature (this is when they're spiciest)
+• Cayenne: medium-hot, long skinny peppers; green to start, then red when fully mature (this is when they're spiciest)

-• Red habanero: a green-to-red habanero; very hot, especially when red!
+• Habanero: a green-to-red habanero; very hot, especially when red!

 • Cucurbits (all species of cucumber, squash, and melon)